specify-bdd/specify-core/README.md

 ## FAQ

-**Q: Can I use my own step definitions?**
+**Can I use my own step definitions?**
-Yes.
-Place them in a `features/steps/` directory and they will be automatically imported for use in Specify.
+Yes, place them in `your-project/features/steps/` and they will be automatically imported for use in Specify.

-**Q: Is this only for browser testing?**
+**Is this only for browser testing?**
-No. You can use Specify for CLI or API testing as well.
+No, you can use Specify for CLI or API testing as well.

 ## Contact